EUGENE STUDIO /

 EUGENE iii Goldrain

-This book contains Kangawa’s signature sculptural work, Goldrain.
-The book includes dozens of richly illustrated photographs taken at various angles and times of Goldrain, which never looks the same, not even for a moment.
-It also includes some words that Kangawa had in mind when he conceived of Goldrain.
+This volume documents Kangawa’s signature sculptural work, Goldrain.
+The book includes dozens of full-color photographs taken at various angles and times of day, capturing the many nuances of a work that never looks the same, not even for a moment.
+The images are accompanied by specific words that Kangawa had in mind when he conceived the work.

 Publisher: MAKI Inc. / MAKI Gallery